A 134-Foot Asteroid Will Skim Earth Tomorrow, Coming As Close As Three Times The Lunar Distance

 Based on its orbit and proximity to our planet, asteroid 2019 SH3 was classified as a near-Earth object (NEO).
 As NASA explains, NEOs are celestial objects, such as comets or asteroids, that orbit somewhere between approximately 91 million and 121 million miles from the sun.
 This means that, in their journey around the sun, NEOs can venture as far as roughly 30 million miles away from Earth’s orbit and as close to the planet’s surface as a few times the distance to the moon.

-The interesting thing about this particular NEO is that it can not only approach our planet but also cross Earth’s orbit.
+The interesting thing about this particular NEO is that it can not only approach our planet, but also cross Earth’s orbit.
 Asteroid 2019 SH3 circles the sun once every three years or so, following an orbital path that occasionally allows it to cross Earth’s orbit.
 Due to its potential of being “Earth-crossing,” the rock was labeled as an Apollo-type asteroid — a special class of asteroids named after asteroid 1862 Apollo and which zip around the solar system on a similar orbit.

 Asteroid 2019 SH3 will be preceded by a smaller 82-foot Apollo asteroid that will buzz Earth in the pre-dawn hours of Sunday morning, flying past us at 5.6 times the lunar distance.

-As far as NEOs go, asteroid 2019 SH3 ranks rather on the smaller side.
+As far as NEOs go, asteroid 2019 SH3 ranks on the smaller side.
 The space rock is estimated to measure anywhere between 59 feet and 134.5 feet in diameter.
 At the upper end of NASA’s size estimate, the asteroid would be a little over twice the size of the Chelyabinsk meteor that famously penetrated Earth’s atmosphere in 2013, exploding in the sky over Russia and wreaking havoc in the city of Chelyabinsk.

 While that particular close encounter caused extensive damage — the Chelyabinsk meteor destroyed more than 7,200 buildings and injured nearly 1,500 people — tomorrow’s celestial rendezvous will pose no threat to Earth and its inhabitants.
 NASA assures that the asteroid will safely pass by us and then exit the inner solar system as it orbits the sun.